 How is a corneal ulcer treated?

-The form of treatment used depends on whether there is a corneal abrasion, corneal ulcer, or descemetocele present.
+Treatment depends on whether there is a corneal abrasion, corneal ulcer, or descemetocele.

-Corneal abrasions generally heal within three to five days.
-Medication is used to prevent bacterial infections (antibiotic ophthalmic drops or ointment) and to relieve spasms or pain (atropine ophthalmic drops or ointment).
-Antibiotic drops are only effective for a short time (a few hours) so they must be applied frequently; ointments last a bit longer but still require application every few hours.
+Simple corneal ulcers or abrasions generally heal within three to five days.
+Medication is used to prevent bacterial infections (antibiotic ophthalmic drops or ointment) and to relieve spasms or pain (typically atropine ophthalmic drops or ointment).
+Antibiotic drops are only effective for a few hours, so they must be applied frequently; ointments last a bit longer but still require application every few hours.
 For best results, the antibiotic preparation should be applied every four to six hours.
-On the other hand, the effects of atropine last many hours so this drug is used every 12 to 48 hours as needed to keep the pupil dilated.
+On the other hand, the effects of atropine last many hours, so this drug is used every 12 to 48 hours as needed to keep the pupil dilated.

-If a deep corneal ulcer or a descemetocele is present, steps must be taken to protect the eye and to promote healing.
+If a deep corneal ulcer or a descemetocele is present, steps must be taken to protect the eye and promote healing.
 Since cats do not wear eye patches well, surgery may be required to protect the injury and allow for adequate healing.
-A surgeon will often suture the third eyelid over the ulcer, or suture the eyelids together for a few days.
-In some cases, dead or dying cells may build up along the edges of the ulcer, preventing normal healing; if this occurs, surgical debridement and/or a grid keratectomy (removal of the dead and dying tissue) will be necessary so that healing can occur.
+A surgeon will often suture the third eyelid over the ulcer or suture the eyelids together for a few days.
+In some cases, dead or dying cells may build up along the edges of the ulcer and prevent healing; if this occurs, surgical debridement called a keratectomy (removal of the dead and dying corneal tissue) would be necessary for healing to occur.
 Your veterinarian will choose the most appropriate surgical technique or combination of techniques for your cat.

-Can a corneal abrasion progress to become an ulcer or a descemetocele?
+Can corneal abrasion progress to an ulcer or a descemetocele?

 Yes.
-Veterinarians often prescribe broad-spectrum topical antibiotics for simple corneal abrasions or superficial ulcers.
-In spite of this treatment, the erosion or ulceration can sometimes continue or worsen.
-Since this can happen and could result in permanent loss of vision, your cat should be re-examined after two to three days of treatment, to be sure that healing is progressing properly.
-If healing is not progressing normally or if a complication develops, your veterinarian will recommend additional treatments or surgery.
+Veterinarians often prescribe broad-spectrum topical antibiotics for simple corneal abrasions and superficial ulcers.
+Despite this treatment, erosion or ulceration can sometimes continue or worsen.
+Since this can happen and could result in blindness, your cat should be re-examined after two to three days of treatment to be sure that healing is progressing well.
+If healing is not progressing normally or a complication develops, your veterinarian will recommend additional treatments or surgery.

 Do any of the eye medications have side effects?

 A cat will occasionally be sensitive to ophthalmic medication.
-If your cat seems to be in more pain after the medication is used, discontinue it and contact your veterinarian.
+If your cat seems to be in more pain after administering the medication, discontinue it and contact your veterinarian.

-A cat with a corneal ulcer normally has significant eye discomfort, so it keeps the eyelids tightly closed.
-Atropine relieves the pain but also dilates the pupil widely.
-This means that the cat is very sensitive to light in that eye and may squint or hold the eye tightly closed when exposed to bright light.
+A cat with a corneal ulcer typically has significant eye discomfort, so he keeps the eyelids tightly closed.
+Atropine relieves pain but also dilates the pupil widely.
+This means the cat is very sensitive to light in that eye and may squint or hold his eye tightly closed when exposed to bright light.
 The dilation of the eyes may last for several days after the medication is stopped.

-Fluid drains from the eyes through the tear ducts, which empty into the back of the nose; some of this fluid can drain into the back of the mouth.
 Eye medications can drain through the tear ducts and end up in the mouth.
-Some eye medications have an unpleasant taste; atropine in particular has a very bitter taste.
-If it gets in the cat's mouth, either from running down the tear ducts or being licked off the paws, excessive and dramatic drooling may occur.
+Some eye medications have an unpleasant taste; atropine is particularly very bitter.
+Excessive and dramatic drooling may occur if the medication gets in your cat's mouth, either from running down the tear ducts or being licked off the paws.
 This is not a drug reaction but a reaction to the terrible taste.
 The drooling will subside in a short time.
-However, once this happens, the cat may be more difficult to medicate in the future because it may anticipate the same thing happening again.
+However, once this happens, your cat may be more challenging to medicate in the future if he anticipates tasting it again.

 What else can I use to control the pain?

-A topical anesthetic is often used to numb the cornea so diagnostic tests may be performed.
-However, these drugs are toxic to the corneal epithelium and prevent proper healing.
-They are safe for one time use, when used with caution.
-Atropine is commonly prescribed to treat the pain of a corneal ulcer.
-Some cats will benefit from the use of non-steroidal anti-inflammatory drugs (NSAIDs) or other pain-relieving medications like gabapentin, codeine, or buprenorphine.
-Your veterinarian will discuss this with you and determine if it is safe and appropriate for your pet's condition.
+A topical anesthetic is often used to numb the cornea so diagnostic tests can be performed.
+However, these drugs are toxic to the corneal epithelium and prevent healing.
+They are safe for one-time use when used with caution.
+Atropine is commonly prescribed to treat pain from a corneal ulcer.
+Some cats will benefit from using non-steroidal anti-inflammatory drugs (NSAIDs) or other pain-relieving medications like gabapentin, codeine, or buprenorphine.
+Your veterinarian will discuss this with you and determine the appropriate treatment for your pet's condition.

 How do I know when the treatment is completed?

 The best way to tell that the cornea has healed is to repeat the fluorescein stain test.
-This test will be performed by your veterinarian at intervals between one and seven days, depending on the severity of the condition and the progress of healing.
+Your veterinarian will perform this test at intervals between one and seven days, depending on the condition's severity and the healing progress.
 NEVER discontinue treatment on your own.

 What does it mean if there are red streaks near the ulcer?

-Neovascularization will speed the healing of the ulcer.
-After the ulcer is healed, these vessels may remain in the cornea; if they are extensive, they will obstruct vision.
-The size of the blood vessels may be reduced by the application of a topical corticosteroid for a few days to several weeks, after the ulcer has fully healed.
-Corticosteroid-containing eye medications are NEVER used until an ulcer has completely healed because they will slow or stop the healing and may actually cause worsening of the ulcer.
+Neovascularization will speed up the healing process.
+After the ulcer is healed, these vessels may remain in the cornea; if they are extensive, they obstruct vision.
+The size of the blood vessels may be reduced by applying a topical corticosteroid for a few days to several weeks after the ulcer has fully healed.
+Corticosteroid-containing eye medications are NEVER used until an ulcer has completely healed because they will slow or stop the healing and may cause the ulcer to worsen.
 Your veterinarian will repeat the fluorescein dye test BEFORE prescribing any corticosteroid preparation.